shuttle-hq/synth/docs/blog/2021-09-07-mocking-a-production-api.md

 praised yet again!).
 A few products and companies came up repeatedly as being difficult to test against.
 We qualitatively evaluated the internet's feedback and reviewed documentation from the different APIs mentioned to understand the implementation complexity.
-After all we had 3.5 days left ,so we couldn't pick anything too complex.
+After all we had 3.5 days left, so we couldn't pick anything too complex.
 In the end we decided to go with the [Shopify API](https://shopify.dev/api/)!

 Just as a disclaimer we have absolutely no issues with Shopify, it just so